ton-connect/sdk/README.md

 Welcome to the implementation of the TonConnect protocol!
 Before diving in, here's where to start:

-- Easily connect users to your Dapp and start blockchain interactions:
+- Easily connect users to your Dapp and start block chain interactions:
   - [TON Connect UI React](https://www.npmjs.com/package/@tonconnect/ui-react): Seamlessly integrate wallet connection components into your React app.
   - [TON Connect UI](https://www.npmjs.com/package/@tonconnect/ui): Quickly add wallet connection components to your Dapp.